matter-labs/tutorials/TUTORIAL.md

 }
 ```

-In the lines below, if the ETH value is non-zero, Account contract calls `_checkSpendingLimit` in SpendLimit contract to verify the allowance for spending.
+In the lines below, if the ETH value is non-zero, the Account contract calls `_checkSpendingLimit` in the SpendLimit contract to verify the allowance for spending.

 ```solidity